 - More than 40 percent of Minnesota homes have dangerous levels of radon gas.
 Radon is odorless, colorless and tasteless.
 Testing is easy, inexpensive and only takes 3-5 days.

 - Tests should be done in the lowest level of the home that is frequently occupied.
 Tests should not be done in laundry or utility rooms, kitchens or bathrooms.

-- Any radon tests done during a real estate transaction should be conducted by an MDH Licensed Radon Measurement of Radon Mitigation Professional.
+- Any radon tests done during a real estate transaction should be conducted by an MDH licensed Radon Measurement or Radon Mitigation Professional.

-- Radon levels in homes can be reduced by an MDH Licensed Radon Mitigation Professional
+- Radon levels in homes can be reduced by an MDH listed Radon Mitigation Professional